mcglasp/ms3/README.md

 ### What is realistic for a minimum viable product?

 Looking at the Importance/Feasibility matrix show here, we can see a cluster of essential features, mainly related to basic CRUD (Create, Read, Update, Delete) functionaility, as you'd expect.
 Other features of high importance for inclusion relate to essential management of such an application.
-Namely, the ability to control who is able to register and view content, which in many cases (and in the case of Sound On Sound) is confidential.
+Namely, the ability to control who is able to register and view content, which in many cases (and in the case of TechCheck) is confidential.
 Also of high importance is the capacity for non-admin users to suggest terms for inclusion, or to comment on existing usage.

 ----